 As expected, you can no longer make any transaction using your credit card.
 The bank will also forfeit all the rewards you earned.
 You may also expect to see your credit score drop for a while.
 All these and more can be experienced whenever closing a credit card account.
 However, the time has a way of helping you recover.

 Closing a credit card is way better than incurring new debts you can’t pay off.
 Your credit score will recover over time as you keep paying your existing credit card balances and refrain from committing delinquencies.
 Although credit card cancellation can happen in seconds, make sure you’ve thought about it because the issuing bank may not approve your other applications in the future.

 Proper credit card disposal

-Once you have your credit card cancelled, it is time to dispose of it properly.
+Once you have your credit card canceled, it is time to dispose of it properly.
 Other cardholders refuse to cut it down into pieces and keep it in their wallets as a token.
 However, finance experts would recommend having the credit card cut into pieces ensuring that all information could no longer be pieced back together.

 Matter of fact:

-Cancelling a credit card or closing a credit card account should not be a significant concern if your main goal is to keep yourself out of debt.
+Canceling a credit card or closing a credit card account should not be a significant concern if your main goal is to keep yourself out of debt.
 The impacts can be temporary and minimal.
 You can always handle your other active credit cards properly to boost your score.